mjkuranda/yummy-api-nestjs/README.md

 }
 ```
 * `DELETE /meals/:id` - deletes a meal.
 It marks meal as soft deleted.
+* `POST /meals/:id/create` - confirm adding a new meal.
+You need to be logged-in and has `canAdd` capability (or be an admin).
+* `POST /meals/:id/edit` - confirm editing a meal.
+You need to be logged-in and has `canEdit` capability (or be an admin).
+* `POST /meals/:id/delete` - confirm deleting a meal.
+You need to be logged-in and has `canDelete` capability (or be an admin).

 * `GET /ingredients/` - returns all ingredients from the database.
 It saves to the cache.
 Each request checks, if there exist ingredient and return them, if they exist.
 * `POST /ingredients/create` - creates a new ingredient and saves its to the database.
 You need to provide following data: